GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 ## Generate your signing keys

-To authenticate to Cloud IoT core, a device needs a private key and a public key.
+To authenticate to Cloud IoT Core, a device needs a private key and a public key.
 Generate your signing keys by running the following command:

 ```bash